 "A number of great players will be sitting there for us to take," Kiffin said.

-Arkansas running back Darren McFadden, Virginia defensive end Chris Long, Ohio State defensive end Vernon Gholston and LSU defensive tackle Glenn Dorsey are among those who have visited the Raiders or at least are
+Arkansas running back Darren McFadden, Virginia defensive end Chris Long, Ohio State defensive end Vernon Gholston and LSU defensive tackle Glenn Dorsey are among those who have visited the Raiders or at least are high on their draft board.

 At least two of the aforementioned players will be available when the Raiders' turn rolls around -- the Miami Dolphins already signed Michigan offensive tackle Jake Long and will make him the No. 1 pick.